by Gabe Jackson and Robyn Rosemon, last revised 2021.

-Congratulations you have successfully turned your grapes into wine.
-The hard work is over and now you can relax!
-NOT!
-Fermentation isn’t over yet.
-Now it is time to begin thinking about malolactic fermentation MLF (otherwise known as secondary fermentation).
-Malolactic fermentation is the process in winemaking where tart-tasting malic acid, naturally present in grapes is converted to softer-tasting lactic acid.
+Malolactic fermentation is the process in winemaking where tart-tasting malic acid, naturally present in grapes, is converted to softer-tasting lactic acid.
 Malic acid tastes mostly like green apples.
-By contrast, lactic acid is richer and buttery tasting.
+By contrast, lactic acid is less tart.
 MLF enhances the body and flavor in wine, producing wines of greater palate softness and roundness.

 There are three primary reasons to put your wine through MLF: stability, acid reduction and flavor.
 The stability of wine is improved by taking the wine through a complete MLF, ending with 30 ppm of malic acid or less.
 Residual malic acid above this level still has the potential for unintended fermentation, just as residual sugar in a wine could possibly cause a fermentation to restart in the bottle.
 Both situations may produce cloudy, effervescent wine in the bottle.